vatlab/vat-docs/content/Documentation/vtools Commands/select.md

 In contrast to variant info fields that annotate all variants, **annotation databases usually do not cover all variants in the project and variants that are not annotated have value `NULL` for these annotation fields**.
 Because almost all annotation databases has a field `chr`, the most frequently used queries for these databases are probably the membership queies such as **`XXX.chr IS NOT NULL`@**, and **`@XXX.chr is NULL`**.
 The former identifies all variants that are in the database, and the latter identifies all variants that are not in the database.

-(:toggleexample Examples: Select variants based on database membership:) Let us first link the project to the dbSNP database
+<details><summary> Examples: Select variants based on database membership</summary> Let us first link the project to the dbSNP database